3 ways to close the customer feedback loop to prevent churn and increase revenue

 At Thematic, we’ve looked at churn data across all NPS scores and found that churn is present across all responses.

-In summary, whilst the “Super Detractors” do tend to churn more, up to 75% of all churn happens across just any score that a customer might give, so we can see that most churn occurs outside of the Super Detractors, so by focusing on low scores only, companies will ignore the bulk of customers who will churn.
+In summary, whilst the “Super Detractors” do tend to churn more, churn happens across all scores.
+So by following up with only most negative reviews, companies will ignore the bulk of customers who will churn.

 Closing the loop meaningfully is important.
-Without it, companies are missing out on retaining key customers, and even on additional revenue, as we can see in the following examples.
-And don’t worry, we understand that time to respond is limited and have come up with an automated way of closing the loop.
+Without it, companies are missing out on retaining key customers.
+There is also the case of attracting extra revenue through follow up, as we'll see in the following examples.
+Don’t worry, we understand that time to respond is limited and have come up with an automated way of closing the loop.

 3 amazing examples of closing the customer feedback loop